 Adaptive Frequency Hopping

-Bluetooth works in the 2.4 GHz frequency range.
+Bluetooth functions in the 2.4 GHz frequency range.
 Because this is an ISM band, it's highly likely to have interference with other devices working in the same frequency band.
 The Bluetooth standard makes it possible for the communicating devices to agree on which channels to use from the 37 available data channels during communication.
-If the master device detects high interference on a channel, it can initiate a channel map update.
+If the central device detects high interference on a channel, it can initiate a channel map update.
 Adaptive frequency hopping (AFH) means that the communicating devices are continuously monitoring their environment for interference and are continuously changing the channel map to address the interference.

 Note: AFH is a requirement for using TX power over +10 dBm.
-See Bluetooth Tx power settings.
+See Bluetooth TX power settings.

 Non-Adaptive Channel Blocking

-However, when the EFR is the master, the EFR will enable all channels by default, without any restriction, and they can be disabled only manually.
+However, when the EFR is the central, the EFR will enable all channels by default, without any restriction, and they can be disabled only manually.
 See section Manual Channel Blocking.
 Adaptive Frequency Hopping was introduced to overcome this issue and to block low-quality channels dynamically.

-If AFH is enabled (and at least one advertiser is running with extended advertisements or at least one connection is active), the Bluetooth stack runs a periodic background task that sweeps all channels once every
+If AFH is enabled and at least one advertiser is running with extended advertisements or at least one connection is active, the Bluetooth stack runs a periodic background task that sweeps all channels once every

 afh_scan_interval and measures received power on each channel.
 If the measured power is beyond limit (-71 dBm) on a channel, the channel is blocked for at least 8